 In her own words: “We came across InnerVisions ID through recommendation and their work with other entrepreneurs has been an inspiration.

-From the very first meeting, we knew InnerVisions ID were the right choice.
+From the very first meeting, we knew we’d made the right choice.
 Their founder, Sapna Pieroux, exuded creativity and confidence.
 More importantly, she “got” us and the value we provide our clients.

-Sapna carried out an invaluable assessment of our old brand that concluded that our collateral lacked consistency and strategy and needed to be more pulled together to better represent the company (and me!)
+Sapna carried out an invaluable Brand Assessment – it concluded that our collateral lacked consistency and strategy and needed to be more pulled together to better represent the company (and me!)

 It was clear we needed more than just a new brochure.
 We needed a completely new brand identity that could be applied consistently across everything we do.
 A rebrand would help communicate the new focus and ambitions for the company.

-Vision exercise: Sapna led us through a thought-provoking Vision exercise first.
-This discovery process provided an opportunity for self-reflection, asking questions of who we are, who we help, how we’re different where we want to go, and what visual imagery and colours appealed.
+VISION process: For the rebrand, Sapna led us through the thought-provoking VISION Process.
+This provided an opportunity for self-reflection, asking questions of who we are, who we help, how we’re different where we want to go.

-(Sapna adds: The palette was a bolder evolution of Antoinette’s old one.
-We lost the girlie fuschia and bright cyan blue and went for more grown-up ‘jewel’ shades that better represented Antoinette herself.
-We knew we’d chosen right when she exclaimed she had dresses in three of those very shades!)
+(Sapna adds: We ditched the girlie typeface, fuschia pink and bright cyan and added a more grown-up ‘jewel’ deep blue and jade green as well as incorporating the brighter green of her book.
+We knew we’d got it right when Antoinette exclaimed she had dresses in three of those shades!)

-Thrilled with our new look, we couldn’t to start rolling it out…
+Thrilled with our new look, we couldn’t wait to start rolling it out…”